OtsoF/cs-e4660-course-repo/scheduler/readme.md

 # Scheduler

+The scheduler requires three fixed parameters. `LOW_ACCURACY_DECREASE`, `MAX_ACCURACY_DECREASE`, `CARBON_INTENSITY_THRESHOLD`.
+The scheduler makes determinations described in the root level README logic.
+On a high level, the scheduler has a simle if-then-else logic based on the fixed parameters.

 The scheduler checks the carbon intensity of the electric grid and the current model performance on new data.
 If the model performance is below a preset limit (`LOW_ACCURACY_DECREASE` env var), the scheduler will trigger the pipeline if the carbon intensity is low.
 If the model performance is below another preset limit (`MAX_ACCURACY_DECREASE` env var), the pipeline will be triggered immediately.
 The scheduler is run periodically with a CronWorkflow.

 The carbon intensity is fetched using the [Electricity Maps api](https://app.electricitymaps.com/).
 I'm using a personal account with a free tier subscription to the api.
 The authentication configuration to the api can be seen below.
+The carbon intensity threshold is defined with the `CARBON_INTENSITY_THRESHOLD` env var.

 ## Configuration